 How did I end up writing about gambling?

 If you look at my background (find it at the about page), I had already been an active gambler for about 3 years before I launched this very gambling blog.
-By the time I did that, I was totally ignorant of how internet works, when it comes to blogging and marketing my articles.
+By the time I did that, I was totally ignorant of how the internet works, when it comes to blogging and marketing my articles.
 I was struggling to create HTML pages with Microsoft Frontpage (it sucked, I know), instead of publishing useful content.

 Why a blog by Betfair?
 Because Betfair changed my life!

 Having written lots of articles for that blog and having made some encouraging advertising deals at my personal blog which was hosting all of my English posts, I spent a lot of time improving my writing style and most importantly learning about search engine optimization (SEO).
-Thus, my blog posts began to gain in popularity, I launched new blogs such as Trading Graphs where I discuss about finance and even uploaded tens of videos at YouTube.
+Thus, my blog posts began to gain in popularity, I launched new blogs such as Trading Graphs where I discuss finance and even uploaded tens of videos at YouTube.

 It’s been a couple of years now that I am focusing more on writing about gambling than actually gamble!